almostengr/nsbe-mp.org/docs/membership.md

 ### Professional Membership

-* Current or Previous Professional Members - $50 annually
+* Current or Previous Professional Members - $50 annually (membership year runs from August 1 through July 31)
 * First Year Professional Members - Free

 * Register with NSBE National.
-This can be done by visiting
-<a href="https://mynsbe.nsbe.org" target="_blank">MyNSBE</a>.
+This can be done by visiting <a href="https://mynsbe.nsbe.org" target="_blank">MyNSBE</a>.
 * Pay your National and Regional Dues.
-This step is also done via the
-<a href="https://mynsbe.nsbe.org" target="_blank">MyNSBE website</a>.
-When paying,
-select "Professional" as the Membership Type and "Montgomery Professionals" as the Chapter.
+This step is also done via the <a href="https://mynsbe.nsbe.org" target="_blank">MyNSBE website</a>.
+When paying, select "Professional" as the Membership Type and "Montgomery Professionals" as the Chapter.
 * Pay your Local Dues.
 This step is done by clicking the "Add To Cart" in the section below.
 * Once local and national dues have been paid, you will be officially a member and be able to